Lifetime Disability Pension FAQs

 A widows pension is a survivors pension for the widow or widower of the worker who dies because of the job injury.
 The widows pension qualifications are:

-- Don’t quit or give up.
-To qualify you have to get involved and do something.
+• Don’t quit or give up.
+To qualify, you have to get involved and do something.
 You can do this.
 Contact us if you want help.
-Chris Sharpe L&I Pension Attorney.
+L&I Pension Help.

 What are Surviving Spouse Pension Survivor Benefits?

-- Money every month to the surviving spouse, for the remainder of their life.
+• Money is paid monthly to the surviving spouse for the remainder of their life.

-- A one-time “immediate” payment if the worker’s death resulted from the workplace injury or disease
+• A one-time “immediate” payment if the worker’s death resulted from a workplace injury or disease

-A survivors pension for a death which is related to the job injury will last for a lifetime unless the survivor remarries.
+A survivor’s pension for a death that is related to the job injury will last for a lifetime unless the survivor remarries.

 What is a Pension for Dependent Family Members?